paritytech/substrate-api-sidecar/README.md

 curl -s http://0.0.0.0:8080/block | jq
 ```

-**N.B.**: The docker flow presented here is just a sample to help get started.
+**N.B.** The docker flow presented here is just a sample to help get started.
 Modifications may be necessary for secure usage.

 ## Contribute